ClydeDz/chrome-extension-template/README.md

 Just delete the above block from the `manifest.json` file to remove the entry point of this functionality.
 If you want to remove all references to this code, you'll also have to delete files from folder and references from webpack.

-### Action popup
+### Action and popup
-This extension supports the use of an actions popup window.
+An action is an icon that shows up in the toolbar.
+This extension will also show an action icon in the toolbar.
+This extension also supports the use of a popup window, which is a special window after the user clicks the action icon.
 It also registers a keyboard shortcut to open this action popup.

 ```json
 "action": {